rtrjmishra/RealOrFakeFace/README.md

-RealOrFakeFace:-
-Full Flask App from scratch with self-pre trained model
+RealOrFakeFace:-Full Flask App from scratch with self-pre trained model